natalieagus/50005/docs/OS/10-deadlock.md

 ### Part 1: Resource Allocation Algorithm

-You shall read about this algorithm during Lab.
+You will be implementing this algorithm during [Lab](https://natalieagus.github.io/50005/labs/05-bankers-algorithm).
 As such, detailed explanation of the algorithm will not be repeated here.
 {:.note}

 This algorithm decides whether to give or not give resources to requesting processes over time.
 As time progresses, more <span style="color:#f77729;"><b>resource request</b></span> or <span style="color:#f77729;"><b>resource release</b></span> can be invoked by any of the processes. <span style="color:#f77729;"><b>Releasing</b></span> resources is a trivial process as we simply update the `allocation`, `available`, and `need` data structures.
 However, for each resource request received, we need to run the Safety Algorithm (next section) once.
 The output of the algorithm can be either `Granted` or `Rejected` depending on whether the system will be in a <span style="color:#f77729;"><b>safe state</b></span> _if the resource is granted_

 ### Part 2: The Safety Algorithm

+You will be implementing this algorithm during [Lab](https://natalieagus.github.io/50005/labs/05-bankers-algorithm).
+As such, detailed explanation of the algorithm will not be repeated here.
+{:.note}

 This algorithm receives a <span class="orange-bold">copy</span> of `available` (named as `work`), `need`, and `allocation` data structures to perform a _hypothetical situation_ of whether the system <span style="color:#f7007f;"><b>will</b></span> be in a safe state *if* the current request is granted.